Fonta1n3/FullyNoded-Server/README.md

 `shasum -a 256 FullyNoded-Server.dmg` should output the same hash found in the SHA256SUMS file, if not ALL STOP!

 ## What does it do?
+- It first checks for xcode command line tools and brew, if either do not exist you will be prompted to install them.
 - Install any version of Bitcoin Core, Join Market and Tor, allowing you to very easily manage and connect to your servers remotely or locally to power Bitcoin wallets.
 - GPG verifies the Bitcoin Core download files and verifies hashes of the binary during the installation process (it automates a